Skip to content

 (continued on the Board page)

-Midcoast Maine Homeless Coalition, a 501(C)3 nonprofit organization, has created transitional housing at 23 Mill Lane in Belfast.
+NA Midcoast Maine Homeless Coalition, a 501(C)3 nonprofit organization, has created transitional housing at 23 Mill Lane in Belfast.
 We provide housing, nutrition, and support for 3 or 4 families at a time, using a mix of hired staff and community partners.
 With the support of local volunteers at the site, there is support for the families at night.
 We coordinate with many local organizations to provide case management and other services.
+In addition, we continue to provide funds to prevent homelessness – assisting families who are in danger of losing their housing due to lack of resources, and briefly assisting with some utility payments or rent.